-The Panel believes that in many cases, these can be the same persons.
+The Panel believes that in many cases, a single individual will fall into both groupsthese can be the same persons.
 However, the level of detail and specific topics to be addressed for each group will be different.

 Several topics were emphasized as vital components of a good grower/farmer education program, including: